-Prior to today's trading, shares of the athletic apparel maker had gained 0.52% over the past month.
-This has outpaced the Consumer Discretionary sector's loss of 1.6% and the S&P 500's loss of 0.08% in that time.
+Prior to today's trading, shares of the athletic apparel maker had lost 2.64% over the past month.
+This has lagged the Consumer Discretionary sector's gain of 3.92% and the S&P 500's gain of 4.32% in that time.

-It is also important to note the recent changes to analyst estimates for NKE.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for NKE.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.33% lower.
-NKE is currently a Zacks Rank #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.05% higher within the past month.
+NKE is holding a Zacks Rank of #2 (Buy) right now.